a-kramer/rpn-fun/README.md

 - Have many special functions (e.g. `exp`, or `tanh`).
 - When the program is done, it prints the entire stack, no print commands
+- Avoid stack empty errors

-The following sections explain how I address these goals.
+The following sections explain how I address these goals, if I found a way.

 # Precision